GraphBLAS/LAGraph/README.md

 So that LAGraph and GraphBLAS reside in the same parent folder.
 The include file for GraphBLAS will be assumed to appear in ../GraphBLAS/Include, and the compiled GraphBLAS library is assumed to appear in ../GraphBLAS/build.
-If you use a GraphBLAS library that uses a different structure, then edit the CMakeLists.txt file to point to right location.
+The CMake should find GraphBLAS, but if you use a GraphBLAS library that uses a different structure, then edit the CMakeLists.txt file to point to right location.

 Authors: (... list them here)